island-lang/island-lang.github.io/README.md

 let totalArea = twoShapes.totalArea // Is this always computable?
 ```

-How does the compiler determine these assignments are safe? and how does it know that `totalArea` is computable at all?
+How does the compiler determine these assignments are safe? and how does it know if `totalArea` is computable at all?
 We never initialized an explicit value to the `area` properties of `Circle` or `Square`.
 How can it be confident that `shape1.area + shape2.area` even means anything?

 The answer is that there is no general way for the compiler to immediately determine that a given property is knowable.
 Instead, the compiler performs a localized analysis of each property reference and tries to sort out, on a case by case basis, which referenced properties are knowable, and which aren't.
 This form of static analysis is achieved by employing _instance types_, which are the subject of the next section.